-Summer is right around the corner and soon, millions of Americans will be getting ready for their well-deserved vacations.
+Summer is upon us and soon, millions of Americans will be getting ready for their well-deserved vacations.
 The main purpose of a vacation is to “get away from it all,” and no one wants any added stress while they’re away from home.
 This is especially true on an international trip, when there are even more things to worry about.
 The key is to be prepared.
 Here are some tips that will help make your holiday a little less hectic!

 1. Get all your paperwork in order.
 Is your passport current?
 Depending on your destination, it might need to be valid for up to six months and/or have a certain number of blank pages.
 Check the U.S. Department of State website to find information about passport and visa requirements, as well as any current travel warnings.
 On the site you can register for the Smart Traveler Enrollment Program (STEP), a free service provided by the U.S. government that helps citizens traveling abroad in the event of an emergency.
 Just think how helpful this would’ve been after the recent disasters in Japan or following the conflicts in North Africa.
 Another good tip is to make two photocopies of the first page of your passport (and the visa page if applicable.)
 Carry your passport in a safe place (such as a money belt), then leave one copy at home with loved ones and put another copy in your baggage.
 Having these photocopies will help speed up the process if your passport is lost or stolen.